I enjoy informing others about their voting rights and what they should do if those rights are infringed.

 According to a 2013 study conducted by the Presidential Committee on Election Administration, there are approximately 35 million Americans with disabilities who are eligible to vote.
-The study, entitled “Reducing Obstacles to Voting for People with Disabilities”, also concluded that eligible voters with disabilities are less likely to register than individuals without disabilities.
-In addition, the study concluded that of the eligible voters with disabilities who do register, they are also slightly less likely to vote than registered voters without disabilities.
+The study, entitled “Reducing Obstacles to Voting for People with Disabilities,” also concluded that eligible voters with disabilities are less likely to register than individuals without disabilities.
+In addition, the study concluded that eligible voters with disabilities who do register are also slightly less likely to vote than registered voters without disabilities.

 The first efforts to open up polling places for voters with disabilities came with the Voting Rights Act of 1965 and the Voting Accessibility for the Elderly and Handicapped Act of 1984.
 These two acts did not quite accomplish the goal of opening polling places for individuals with disabilities.
 So Congress next enacted the Americans with Disabilities Act of 1990 (ADA), the National Voter Registration Act of 1993, and the Help America Vote Act of 2002 (HAVA).
 While these laws are far from perfect, they now jointly create a situation where many of the barriers to voting for persons with disabilities have been removed.